mit212/lab6_2025/README.md

 ## 2 Controller
 Estimated time of completion: 10 min

-First, we need to wire and program a controller. **All wiring and code in this section should be on the controller.**.
-We have written this lab assuming you will use one joystick as the only input on your controller, but you are welcome to use other sensor/s as well.
+First, we need to wire and program a controller. **All wiring and code in this section should be on the controller.** We have written this lab assuming you will use one joystick as the only input on your controller, but you are welcome to use other sensor/s as well.

 ### 2.1 Microcontroller Validation